RisksBy Mayo Clinic staff

 Intrauterine insemination is a relatively simple and safe procedure, and the risk of serious complications is low.
 Risks include:

 - Infection.
-Less than 1 percent of women experience infection as a result of the procedure.
+Studies indicate that fewer than 1 percent of women experience infection as a result of the procedure.

-- Multiple pregnancies.
-Particularly when coordinated with ovulation-inducing medications, the risk of multiple pregnancies increases significantly.
-Multiple pregnancies inherently have higher risks than do single pregnancies, including early labor and low birth weight.
+- Multiple pregnancy.
+IUI itself is not associated with an increased risk of a multiple pregnancy — twins, triplets or more.
+However, when coordinated with ovulation-inducing medications, the risk of a multiple pregnancy increases significantly.
+A multiple pregnancy has higher risks than a single pregnancy does, including early labor and low birth weight.

 - Frequently asked questions.
 Treating infertility.
 Gynecological problems FAQ137.
 American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq137.pdf?dmc=1&ts=20130521T2008087677.
 Accessed May 21, 2013.